 Sydney Stories…..
 Curated Stories in Light

-You’re invited to the world premiere of 3 site-specific light-artworks created for Warrane (Sydney Cove) from 19-23 May, free, from twilight to 11pm in the CBD.
+The world premiere of Curated Stories in Light – 3 site-specific light-artworks created for Warrane (Sydney Cove) – was held from 19-23 May 2021, free, from twilight to 11pm in the CBD.

-Bold stories, edgy and vibrant moving-images are transforming Sydney’s secret-nooks, sandstone lane-ways and colonial buildings.
-From twilight, experience projections of award-winning contemporary photography, lyrical paintings and slam poetry.
-Share First Nation’s stories, hear women call for a loving revolution and experience a cinematic portal into the future.
-Join the adventure, visit three free, new artistic installations and rediscover Sydney on a 1 km trail.
+Bold stories, edgy and vibrant moving-images transformed Sydney’s secret-nooks, sandstone lane-ways and colonial buildings.
+From twilight, audiences experienced projections of award-winning contemporary photography, lyrical paintings and slam poetry.
+The works shared First Nation’s stories, heard women call for a loving revolution and experienced a cinematic portal into the future in three free, new artistic installations and rediscover Sydney on a 1 km trail.

 ‘Contact Trace’ at Sydney Hospital